Time Series Foundation Models as Strong Baselines in Transportation Forecasting: A Large-Scale Benchmark Analysis: Methods

 We began by choosing all nine datasets from \cite{Rodrigues2023-on-the-importance-of-stationarity} and establishing an evaluation framework that ensured we could strictly reproduce prior results.
 We subsequently integrated the more recent UrbanEV dataset, so that the benchmark analysis also covers EV-charging-related tasks.
 To maintain direct comparability, the evaluation utilizes the same procedure established in prior literature.
 The models were evaluated using a deterministic sliding window procedure across the designated test sets \cite{Yu2018-Spatio-Temporal, lee2022ddpgcnmultigraphconvolutionalnetwork, Ye_Sun_Du_Fu_Xiong_2021, Choi_Choi_Hwang_Park_2022, Zhao2020-T-GCN, li2018diffusionconvolutionalrecurrentneural, Xia2021-3DGCN, Yang2021-real-time-spatiotemporal, li2025urbanev}.
 The test set size corresponds to a different specific percentage of the whole dataset for each respective dataset (Table \ref{tab:datasets}).
-The evaluation window rolls forward exactly one step at a time, generating predictions for the predefined forecasting horizons.
+The evaluation window rolls forward exactly one step at a time, generating predictions for the predefined forecasting horizons with all splits strictly chronological.
 For our experimental setup, inference was executed on a single GPU, and we utilized the \href{https://huggingface.co/amazon/chronos-2}{\texttt{amazon/chronos-2}} model (120M parameters) via the \href{https://github.com/amazon-science/chronos-forecasting}{\texttt{chronos-forecasting}} library (v2.2.2), with cross-learning enabled across all experiments.

 A critical parameter in utilizing TS-FMs is defining the context window, i.e. the amount of historical data provided to the model to condition its zero-shot inference.
 We used as context for this model the past week of historical data.
-This specific duration was selected to optimally balance sufficient historical visibility (capturing the recurrent weekly seasonality identified by the historical average (HA) baseline) against inference performance and computational cost.
+We chose this duration to balance sufficient historical visibility (capturing the recurrent weekly seasonality identified by the historical average (HA) baseline) against inference performance and computational cost.
 Because the datasets vary in granularity (5-minute to 1-hour intervals), preserving a one-week historical context required a dataset-specific number of context tokens that was determined utilizing the formula:

 For example, the PeMSD4 dataset (5-minute granularity) required an input sequence of 2016 context tokens, whereas the UrbanEV dataset (60-minute granularity) required only 168 context tokens.

 In datasets containing more than one target variable (i.e., the bike datasets), we utilized the alternate variate as a known covariate.
 For example, in the NYC Citi Bike dataset, we predicted station dropoffs by also providing the corresponding pickups at previous time steps as in-context covariates, and then performed the reverse operation to predict pickups, averaging the final results.